Go Hotels: Loyalty program

 In June 2016, Go Hotels, along with Summit Hotels and Resorts, launched a loyalty program wherein Robinsons Rewards cardholders can earn points for every PH₱400 spent on accommodations and add-on purchases, such as food and beverage, spa and other services availed at the hotel.

 Upcoming hotels

 Go Hotels is planning to open additional hotels in Naga, Camarines Sur and Tuguegarao, Cagayan.

+Restrictions

+Go Hotels will show as having no rooms available if more than 1 child is entered into the search/dates available box.
+This is current for Go Hotel in Tuguegarao, Cagayan.
+Unable to verify if this is hotel policy as staff refuse to answer any queries, whether via phone or email.